front-end-intermediate/session-2/readme.md

 We could use `db.json` as a static file but lets use it with [JSON Server](https://github.com/typicode/json-server) instead.

-Install it using npm (`--save-dev`):
+Create a new terminal in the editor and install it using npm (`--save-dev`):

 ```sh
 npm i json-server --save-dev
 ```

-and add this scripts in `package.json`:
+and add this script in `package.json`:

 ```js
 "json": "json-server --watch db.json --port 3004"
 ```

-We will need to use a second terminal in order to run `npm run json` as our first is tied up with browser-sync.
+We will use a second terminal to run `npm run json` as our first is tied up with browser-sync.

 Test it at [http://localhost:3004/content](http://localhost:3004/content).